Model-oriented Graph Distances via Partially Ordered Sets: Background

-as our ground set (here `$\mathrm{o}$' stands for observational) so all the models are subsets of $\Mo$.
+as our ground set (here `$\mathrm{o}$' stands for observational) so all the models are \emph{subsets} of $\Mo$.
 For $P \in \Mo$, we use $p := \dd P / \dd \mu$ to denote its density.

-For UGs, as explained in \cref{sec:UG}, we pose additional regularity condition on the ground set such that four Markov properties all lead to the same model definition.
-Let the ground set be
+For UGs, we pose an additional positivity condition on the ground set such that all four Markov properties, namely factorization as well as the global, local and pairwise Markov properties, lead to the same model definition \citep[\S3.2.1]{lauritzen1996graphical}.
+Concretely, for UGs let the ground set be $\Mo_{+} := \left\{P \in \Mo: p > 0 \text{ $\mu$-a.e.} \right\}$.
+An undirected graph $\G$ represents the model